Towards a bright future for parks

 We aim to re-position parks not only as popular places that are well loved, but as essential infrastructure for the health, resilience and economic success of places, that require investment to deliver significant benefits for all.

 We define parks in the broadest sense as all the publicly owned and managed green spaces in our towns and cities.
 This could range from informal green spaces and corridors to grand Victorian parks and urban woods - everything in a local authority parks portfolio.

 In short, we want a renaissance in parks and green space, funded by new, diverse and sustainable sources of income, built on much greater participation from all sectors in our towns and cities.

-We are working towards solutions that:
+We want to see solutions that:

 - maintain the integrity and coherence of parks and green space across a whole city or place